RiickyRiick/product-review-card/README.md

 }
   ```

-... this then worked like a charm; spacing all items out evenly.
+...
+This then worked like a charm, spacing all items out evenly.

 --Another difficult task I had was putting the img and content side by side using Flex-box to .card.
-At first I used CSS Grid but it easier using Flexbox:
+At first I used CSS Grid, but it's easier using Flexbox:

 ```css
 .card {
   display: flex;
 }
 ```
-...this did put the image and content next one another, however, I was struggling to make everything responsive.
-In the end, this was making things more complicated for me (maybe this could have still worked) despite how easy it was to use.
+...this did place the image and content next to each other.
+However, I was struggling to make everything responsive.
+In the end, this made things more complicated for me (perhaps it could still have worked), despite how easy it was to use.
 I then used CSS Grid again since it made sense to use it after seeing <a href="https://www.youtube.com/watch?v=9aDqk7jUMZQ" target="_blank">'Mr Coder's</a> explanation for it:

 ```css
 .card {